* Additional articles explaining the sedevacantist position

 THEREFORE, the Novus Ordo when offered by priests ordained by bishops consecrated in the new rite is invalid.
 In all instances a Novus Ordo Missae is a clear danger to one’s faith.

 III.
-MODERN VATICAN II CHURCH: The Catholic Church is identified as the true Church of Christ by her four marks (Unity, Holiness, Catholicity, and Apostolicity).
-Since the heretical teachings of Vatican II, the Novus Ordo Missae and the new rites of the sacraments have manifestly been a departure from the Catholic Church’s traditional teachings, it must be concluded that this modern so-called Catholic Church no longer possesses the first two marks of the Church — Unity and Holiness.
-Its obvious departure over the past forty-five years from what the Catholic Church has held can lead to only one conclusion: a new ecumenical Church has been established which stands in contradiction to the true Catholic Church.
+MODERN CONCILIAR CHURCH OF VATICAN II: The Catholic Church is identified as the true Church of Christ by her four marks (Unity, Holiness, Catholicity, and Apostolicity).
+Since the heretical teachings of Vatican II, the Novus Ordo Missae and the new rites of the sacraments have manifestly been a departure from the Catholic Church’s traditional teachings, it must be concluded that this modern so-called Catholic Church no longer possesses the four marks of the Church, especially Unity, Holiness and Apostolicity.
+Its obvious departure over the past sixty years from what the Catholic Church has held can lead to only one conclusion: a new ecumenical Church has been established which stands in contradiction to the true Catholic Church.

 IV.
-MODERN HIERARCHY OF THE VATICAN II CHURCH: In the light of the above, it must be concluded that the modern hierarchy who have approved and implemented the errors of Vatican II no longer represent the Catholic Church and her lawful authority.
+MODERN HIERARCHY OF THE CONCILIAR CHURCH OF VATICAN II: In the light of the above, it must be concluded that the modern hierarchy who have approved and implemented the errors of Vatican II no longer represent the Catholic Church and her lawful authority.
 This most certainly includes the one who confirmed, approved, decreed, and implemented these heretical teachings, namely Paul VI (Montini).
-Likewise included are his successors, namely, John Paul II (Wojtyla), Benedict XVI (Ratzinger) and Francis (Bergoglio), who have continued to implement these heretical teachings.
-Despite the lack of canonical warning and formal declaration of loss of office, their repeated acts of ecumenism and their enforcement of the heresies of Vatican II and the new code of Canon Law, which are injurious to faith and morals, are manifestations of their pertinacity in heresy.
+Likewise included are his successors, namely, John Paul II (Wojtyla), Benedict XVI (Ratzinger), Francis (Bergoglio), and Leo XIV (Prevost), who have continued to implement these heretical teachings.
+Despite the lack of formal declaration of loss of office, their repeated acts of ecumenism and their enforcement of the heresies of Vatican II and the new code of Canon Law, which are injurious to faith and morals, are manifestations of their pertinacity in heresy.

 V. THE NEW CODE OF CANON LAW: In order to implement the teachings of Vatican II, it was necessary that the modernists change the Code of Canon Law (1917), as this reflected the mind of the Church in her past doctrine and discipline.
-The new code contains a matter which should be most disturbing to the informed Catholic.
-According to the new law of the Modern Church, non-Catholics can under certain circumstances petition the “sacraments” from a Catholic priest (without the non-Catholic abjuring his heretical beliefs), and the priests must administer them.
-The Council of Florence, as well as the 1917 Code of Canon Law (Canon 731), strictly forbids this.
+The new 1983 code contains a matter which should be most disturbing to the informed Catholic.
+According to the new law of the Modern Church (Canon 844), schismatics and heretics can under certain circumstances petition the “sacraments” from a Catholic priest and the priest must administer them.
+The Council of Florence, as well as the 1917 Code of Canon Law (Canon 731), strictly forbids this, unless they have first renounced their errors and been reconciled with the Church.

 THEREFORE, as the universal laws of the Church are protected by her infallibility and cannot impose obligations opposed to faith and morals, the New Code must be considered as lacking all force of law.
 Moreover, it has been promulgated by those who no longer represent Catholic authority.

 VI.
 COURSE FOR TRADITIONAL CATHOLIC PRIESTS: Due to the unprecedented situation in the Catholic Church and the moral responsibility of the faithful to receive certainly valid sacraments, traditional priests most certainly can and must continue the mission of the Catholic Church by sanctifying the faithful through the offering of the Holy Sacrifice of the Mass, the administration of the Sacraments, and other pastoral works.
 The mind of the Church is that “the salvation of the people is the supreme law.”
-The 1917 Code of Canon Law will continue to be the priests’ guideline.
+Further, the 1917 Code of Canon Law continues to remain in force.

 * For additional articles explaining the sedevacantist position, click here.